RevolutionAnalytics/quickcheck/docs/tutorial.md

 ```

 We have supplied an assertion, that is a function returning a length-one logical vector, where `TRUE` means *passed* and `FALSE` means *failed*, and a list of generators, one for each argument of the assertion -- use named or positional arguments as preferred.
 What this means is that we have tested `identity` for this assertion on random integer vectors.
-We don't have to write them down one by one and later we will see how we can affect the distribution of such vectors, to make them say large in size or value, or more likely to hit corener cases.
+We don't have to write them down one by one and later we will see how we can affect the distribution of such vectors, to make them say large in size or value, or more likely to hit corner cases.
 We can also repeat the test multiple times on different values with the least amount of effort, in fact, we have already executed this test 10 times, which is the default.
 But if 100 times is required, no problem:

 ```r